oceanprotocol-archive/OEPs/7/README.md

     constructor(bytes32 _did, uint256 _type) public {
     }

-    function registerAttribute(string _did, bytes32 _key, string _value) public returns (bool) {
+    function register(string _resourceDID, string _providerDID, bytes32 _key, string _value) public returns (bool) {
-        // Option 2. (recommended)
+        // It's necessary to check if the provider was already there
+        // In that case is not necessary to add a new Provider (cheaper, only first time we write info about a provider) providers[_providerDID][_key]= _value;

+        // Associating the resourceDID to the providerDID resolving the resource DID to the DDO identities[_resourceDID].owner= msg.sender;
+        identities[_resourceDID].owner= _providerDID;

-        DidAttributeRegistered(_did, msg.sender, identities[_did].type, _key, _value, now);
+        DidAttributeRegistered(_did, msg.sender, _providerDID, _key, _value, now);
     }
 }

 ```

-To register the provider publicly resolving the DDO associated to a DID, we will register an attribute **"provider"** with the public hostname of that provider:
+To register the provider publicly resolving the DDO associated to a DID, we will register an attribute **"service-ddo"** with the public hostname of that provider:
 ```
-registerAttribute("did:ocn:21tDAKCERh95uGgKbJNHYp", "provider", "https://myprovider.example.com")
+registerAttribute("did:ocn:21tDAKCERh95uGgKbJNHYp", "did:ocn:328aabb94534935864312", "service-ddo", "https://myprovider.example.com/ddo")
 ```